Uplifting Artificial Plants: Add Green to Your Decor and Chase Away the Winter Blues

 Faux house plants come in many shapes, sizes and plant varieties.
 You can find everything from small succulents to 4-foot palms to full-size trees, from figs to ferns, from silk tulips to topiaries.

-Your new artificial plant may come in a basic black or green pot with fresh-from-the-garden-center vibes.
-Enhance your faux plant’s aesthetics and realism by placing it in your own decorative container.
+Your new fake plant may come in a basic black or green pot with fresh-from-the-garden-center vibes.
+Enhance the plant’s aesthetics and realism by placing it in your own decorative container.

 Real plants need sunlight; fake plants do not.
-Try to keep your faux plants out of the sun to prevent fading.
-If that isn’t possible, rotate the plant occasionally to minimize the effects.
+In fact, you should try to keep your faux plants out of the sun to avoid fading due to UV exposure.
+If that isn’t possible, rotate the pot occasionally to even out the effects of sunfade.

 How to Clean Artificial Plants